agkozak/agkozak-zsh-prompt/README.md

 ![Local and remote sessions](img/local-and-remote-sessions.png)

 *Note: When the user is running as a superuser, it can be exceedingly difficult to detect an SSH connection, especially when he or she is running screen or tmux.
-In these instance, when SSH or its absence cannot be detected, I have opted always to display the hostname in the interest of providing extra information.
+I have opted always to display the hostname of superusers in the interest of providing the most reliable information information.
 Superusers' usernames and hostnames will be displayed in reverse video.*

 ## Abbreviated Paths